inveniosoftware/docs-invenio-rdm/docs/releases/uv-upgrade.md

 - your tests suite
 - CI/CD configuration (e.g. if you're using GitHub Actions)
 - any other custom scripts that use Pipenv

-This guide covers the most common aspects, but as with any migration, testing of the final result is crucial.
-Make sure you run your application and try all the development and operational workflows that you would normally use.

 To run the script follow these steps: